gwenoleauvray/ipobfs/readme.eng.txt

 As the study shows, transport header fields containing payload length and flags are important.
 Therefore, the minimum xor-data-offset for tcp is 14, for udp it is 6.
 Otherwise, the packet will not pass NAT at all.

+Any NAT will definitely follow the tcp flags, because conntrack determines the start of the connection.
+Conntrack is vital part of any NAT.
+Flags field offset in tcp header is 13.

+Linux NAT does not verify the checksum in the transport header, tcp options are not analyzed.
 However, almost all routers set the iptables rule "-m state --state INVALID -j DROP" or "-m conntrack --ctstate INVALID -j DROP", which blocks the transmission of packets with the wrong checksum.
 If you manage to get rid of such a rule, packets with the wrong checksum will pass NAT.